Ayan Kumar Bhunia

 because of the lack of sufficiently large texture image databases.
 Our work addresses this

-problem by developing a novel deep learning architecture that generates binary hash codes for
+problem by developing a novel deep learning architecture that generates binary hash codes

 input texture images.
 For this, we first pre-train a Texture Synthesis Network (TSN) which